rickecon/StructEst_W19/Projects/README.md

 ## Project LaTeX template

-I have included a LaTeX project template in this directory [`LaTeX_projtemplate.tex`](https://github.com/rickecon/StructEst_W19/blob/master/Projects/LaTeX_projtemplate.tex).
+I have included the following LaTeX files for your project and project presentation in this directory.

+* a LaTeX project template, [`LaTeX_projtemplate.tex`](https://github.com/rickecon/StructEst_W19/blob/master/Projects/LaTeXtemplates/LaTeX_projtemplate.tex).
 This file will call a .bib file to use BibTeX references, and it will call the image in the `images` folder.
 I have included the compiled PDF file that results from the .tex, .bib, and image files.

+* A LaTeX beamer slides template, [`LaTeX_slides`](https://github.com/rickecon/StructEst_W19/blob/master/Projects/LaTeXtemplates/LaTeX_slides.tex).
+You can use this to create your project proposal slides and your final presentation slides.